alikaratas17/COMP-305-GROUP-18/README.md

 # COMP-305-GROUP-18
 TODO List:
+  > Development of bruto force method --> done
+  > Implementing parser --> done
+  > Implementing outputer --> done
+  > Using set to decrease the number of l values --> done
+  > Constructing l values from the distinct scores of the players (withSet algorithm) --> done
+  > Augmentation to withSet algorithm with sums and indexes arrays --> done
+  > Implementation of solution with augmentation in c --> done
+  > Constructing histogram as a solution --> done
-  > Randomized Test Case Generator
+  > Randomized Test Case Generator --> done
-  > Ideas to improve best yet solution
+  > Ideas to improve best yet solution --> done
-  > Monte Carlo method -> use each l value with some probability
+  > Monte Carlo method -> use each l value with some probability --> done
+  > Calculating of complexities of each algorithm (withSet, solution.c, mc) --> done
-  > Analyze important l values
+  > Analyze important l values --> not done
+  > Preparation of presentation --> done
+  > Constructing plots with different n and m values versus runtime --> done
+  > Constructing lemma to prove our hypthesis about not using all the l values --> done

 How to run the codes?
 1.withSet.py (in python_files directory)